 Since you’re a copywriter, it’s very likely that your forte is writing, not designing.
 But that doesn’t mean that you need to hire an expensive designer to get great-looking business cards.

 Many of the templates on these sites are both gorgeous and offer a lot of customization options.
-I’d absolutely recommend that new copywriters start with one of these sites to get a great looking card at a low price.
-These sites also save your business card for you, making it simple to order reprints or make changes (adding your URL, for example) when you need to.
+I’d absolutely recommend that new copywriters start with one of these sites to get a great-looking card at a low price.
+These printers let you order in a small batch, making it highly affordable.
+These sites also save your business card for you, making it simple to order reprints or make changes (adding your URL, for example, or a business logo) when you need to.

 If you want a bit more customization, though, you still don’t need to hire an expensive designer.
 The website 99Designs lets you post your business card job and get approximately 25 designs among which you can choose from designers around the world.
 The pricing (as of publication time) is $199, but it’s still a huge savings over hiring your own freelance designer.

-Your turn!
-How did you design your first set of business cards?
+How did you design your first set of copywriter business cards?
 Do you have any tips to share?
 Let us know in the comments below!